Cyber Security Body of Knowledge (CyBOK) Training Course

 By the end of this training, participants will be able to:

-- Set up the necessary server environment to start configuring authentication and access controls using OpenAM.
+- Configure the necessary server environment to begin setting up authentication and access controls using OpenAM.

-- Implement single sign-on (SSO), multi-factor authentication (MFA), and user self-service features for web applications.
+- Deploy single sign-on (SSO), multi-factor authentication (MFA), and user self-service capabilities for web applications.

-- Use federation services (OAuth 2.0, OpenID, SAML v2.0, etc.) to extend identity management securely across different systems or applications.
+- Leverage federation services (such as OAuth 2.0, OpenID, and SAML v2.0) to securely extend identity management across various systems and applications.

-- Access and manage authentication, authorization, and identity services through REST APIs.
+- Access and manage authentication, authorization, and identity services via REST APIs.

 OpenDJ for Administrators